-Maintain your willpower and your healthy lifestyle this season by following these South Beach Diet smart-eating strategies.
+Maintain your willpower and your healthy lifestyle this season by following these South Beach Diet tips for managing eating at parties and other holiday gatherings.

 The South Beach Diet